The advantage of highly successful entrepreneurs

 Surround yourself with people who want you to succeed.
 Connect with other growth-minded entrepreneurs, business coaches and mentors.
 Discuss ways to grow your accounting firm.
 Ask for feedback which improves your effectiveness.

 Be on the look-out for opportunities.
 They exist everywhere.
 Focus on the solutions, not the problems.
 Highly successful entrepreneurs rise up to challenges.
 And when it’s appropriate, they’ll take calculated risks.

 Commit to your vision and your desire to make an impact.
 Recognize the possibilities as much, if not more, than the negatives.
 Don’t let the old, familiar excuses stop you any longer.
 View challenges as growth opportunities.

 A growth mindset sets you up for success in all aspects of life.

 Success extends beyond your skill set.
 Learn the underlying mindset principles.

 View this through the eyes of a student, infinite learning opportunities exist.
-Too many entrepreneurs eventually become bored.
+Too many accounting professionals eventually become bored.
 As a result, they fail to follow through once the novelty wears off.
 Success, however, favors a steady effort rather than an all-out approach.

-Have you noticed other entrepreneurs who aren’t as skilled surpass you?
-You’re not sure why their business appears more successful than yours.
+Have you noticed other accounting professionals who aren’t as skilled surpass you?
+You’re not sure why their accounting firm appears more successful than yours.
 Their mindset gives them an edge, acting on growth opportunities.

 Constant overwhelm and over-thinking delays your success.
 Similar to highly successful entrepreneurs, decide to rise above the noise.
 That’s because success happens from the inside out.